jasonjoh/simple-survey/README.md

 #### Preventing posts from outside sources

 Our `PostResponse` API should only ever except POST requests from the Office 365 service.
 To help our service determine that the POST is legitimate, Office 365 adds a bearer token to each request in the `Authorization` header.
 So all we need to do is validate it.
-Microsoft has made it easy for us to do that by providing a NuGet package that will do all the validation for us.
+We'll use the **Microsoft.O365.ActionableMessages.Utilities** NuGet package that will do all the validation for us.

-1. On the **Tools** menu, choose **NuGet Package Manager**, then **Manage NuGet Packages for Solution...**.
-Click the **Browse** tab, then enable the **Include prerelease** option.
-Search for `Microsoft.O365.ActionableMessages.Utilities`.
-Select **Microsoft.O365.ActionableMessages.Utilities** in the list of packages, then put a check in the box next to the **SurveyService** project.
-Click **Install**.
 1. Open the **ResponsesController.cs** file and add the following `using` directive at the top of the file.

     ```C#